ahill187/DeepBayes/README.md

 Unfolding the W boson momentum using DNN's and Bayesian unfolding.

+## Getting Started

+### Prerequisites

+You will need to have Keras and Tensorflow installed.
+The current Keras version will not work with CUDA 9.2, however, so you will need to install CUDA 9.0 and cuDNN 7.0.

 ## Toy Example

 For our toy example, we are generating our own testing and training data as follows: